Skip to main content

 Once your base purchase tracking is clean and not double-counting, turn on enhanced conversions.

 Enhanced conversions recover sales that browser limits would otherwise hide.
-When a purchase fires, it securely sends hashed first-party data - like an email address, turned into an unreadable string - to Google, which can match it to a signed-in user who saw your ad even when the normal cookie path was blocked.
+When a purchase fires, it securely sends hashed first-party data to Google - like an email address, turned into an unreadable string.
+Google can match it to a signed-in user who saw your ad, even when the normal cookie path was blocked.
 More matched conversions means more complete data for Smart Bidding.

 The order matters: fix and verify base tracking first, then layer enhanced conversions on top.
 Turning it on over a double-counting setup just gives you more confident wrong numbers.